jimhigson/oboe.js/writing/main/2_Introduction.md

 display some data requested by a user sooner.
 While the complete data should be available to the user significantly earlier, we see a much greater improvement in how early the first piece of data is able to be displayed.
-This is advantageous: firstly, even if the overall timings were not improved, progressive display improves the perception of performance [CITEME]; secondly, a user wanting to scan from top to bottom may start reading the first article while waiting for the later ones to arrive.
+This is advantageous: firstly, even if the total time to show the data were not improved, progressive display improves the perception of performance [CITEME]; secondly, a user wanting to scan from top to bottom may start reading the first article while waiting for the later ones to arrive.
 Alternatively, seeing the first article alone may allow the user to notice earlier that they have requested the wrong author and